brooklynrail/brooklynrail-platform/content/events/2020/07/martha-tuttle-with-susan-harris.md

   with scholar, curator, and Rail board member, Susan Harris.
 We'll conclude with a poetry reading from Gabriel Dozal.
 people:
-  - person: susan-harris
-    event_bio: "Susan Harris is co-president of the Board of the International Association of Art Critics, United States section (AICA-USA).
-She is an independent scholar and curator.
-Her most recent project is Managing Editor, Unfinished Memories: 30 Years of Exit Art, Steidl, 2016."
   - person: martha-tuttle
     event_bio: Martha Tuttle, a multidisciplinary artist born in Santa Fe, New Mexico, has shown her work throughout the U.S. and abroad.
 Natural